 If the Sobador thinks it’s needed, the treatment can be extended to other parts of the body also, such as the neck, arm, legs and head, making it a complete full body massage.

-The Sobada is typically done with the receiver lying on the floor, on a blanket or mat.
+The Sobada is typically carried out with the receiver lying on the floor, on a blanket, or mat.
 The Sobador may use herbal packs, herbal oils, creams or gels to aid the massage or to supply additional benefits to the treatment.